normai/purpleterms/docs/api.md

 <a name="api_initialization"></a>
 ## Initialization

-If the constructor can be called without or with an ID.
-If you calle it without, then an automatic ID is generated, otherwise yours is taken. generated.
-If you provide one, that is taken
+The constructor can be called without or with an ID.
+If you call it without, then an automatic ID is generated.
+If you provide an ID, that one is used.

-- var myTerminal = new Terminal()
+- `var myTerminal = new Terminal()             // without ID parameter `
-- var myTerminal = new Terminal(id)
+- `var myTerminal = new Terminal(id)           // with ID parameter`

 A given ID must be of maximum lenght 32, must consist only of letters, digits and underlines.
 An empty string is treated like no parameter.
 If you pass